NyoroGiraffe/Experi-City/04_R-Analyses/Analysis_r04_Identities.md

 ### Document Introduction

-This document presents a comparative analysis by Gemini, ChatGPT, and Claude regarding the 'Identities', the citizenship of Experimental City from the 'Experi-City' project.
+This document presents a comparative analysis by Gemini, ChatGPT, and Claude regarding resetting 'Identities' to break Old World hierarchies and starting at zero as citizens of Experimental City from the 'Experi-City' project.

 In this report, we explore the following three key questions:
 - **Question 01:** The Reset of Identity and the Power of Silence